lblod/delta-consumer-file-sync-submissions/README.md

 --- | --- | --- | ---
 uuid |mu:uuid | xsd:string
 subject | dct:subject | skos:Concept | Provides some information about the content
-hasFile | task:hasFile | the virtual file we are syncing
+hasFile | task:hasPhysicalFile | the physical file we are syncing

 #### Error